by SGM Herbert A. Friedman

 Broken Beyond Repair

-I have probably seen at least two dozen Japanese leaflets used in the
+I have probably seen about a hundred Japanese leaflets used in the

 .
 Stanley Sandler mentions several in Cease resistance: It's Good for You: A history of Philippines Army Combat Psychological Operations, 1999.
 Sandler says: U.S.